‘Double standards’: World reacts to US veto on Gaza truce resolution at UN

 Palestine

+Palestinian President Mahmoud Abbas said the US’s veto made it “complicit” in war crimes in Gaza.
+“The president has described the American position as aggressive and immoral, a flagrant violation of all humanitarian principles and values, and holds the United States responsible for the bloodshed of Palestinian children, women and elderly people in the Gaza Strip,” a statement from his office said.

-Palestinian Prime Minister Mohammad Shtayyeh said it was “a disgrace and another blank cheque given to the occupying state to massacre, destroy and displace”.
+Prime Minister Mohammad Shtayyeh said the veto was “a disgrace and another blank cheque given to the occupying state to massacre, destroy and displace”.

 Palestine’s UN envoy Riyad Mansour told the UNSC that the result of the vote was “disastrous”.
 “If you are against the destruction and displacement of the Palestinian people you must stand against this war.
 And if you support it then you are enabling this destruction and displacement regardless of your intentions … Millions of Palestinian lives hang in the balance.
 Every single one of them is sacred, worth saving.”